What Are My Options? The Core of Our Life Together

 Our passion is to see students worshipping, exploring and gathering together in a stimulating and challenging environment.
 Because of the flexibility of chapel/Bible study/convocation attendance requirements, students are urged to be deliberate and intentional in choosing to participate in the opportunities most suited to their faith journey.
 Please review the chapel policy for further information.

 Podcasts of chapel messages, Forester Lectures, and special events now available in the HU Portal.

 What Are My Options?

-Community Chapels: Each community chapel service is unique, having a specific theme or focus.
+Each community chapel service is unique, having a specific theme or focus.
 A variety of men and women from a multitude of backgrounds and ministries are invited to challenge us in our faith journey.
 At least once a month, Joyful Noise, our chapel band, leads us in a time of praise and worship.
-Also, several times during the year special emphasis weeks are planned which include: Christian Life Emphasis Week, Service Emphasis Week, and a Missions Emphasis Week.
+Also, several times during the year special emphasis weeks are planned which include: Relationship Emphasis Week, Service Emphasis Week, and a Missions Emphasis Week.

-The Divine Hours: This offering is a liturgical worship service based on scriptures and readings from the book, The Divine Hours, by Phyllis Tickle.
-The Divine Hour is a response to both last year's "Christ Centered’ symposium and an increasing desire on the part of many in the Huntington community for a worship experience with a more reflective and ancient tradition.
+This offering is a liturgical worship service based on scriptures and readings.
+The Divine Hour is a response to the "Christ Centered’ symposium and an increasing desire on the part of many in the Huntington community for a worship experience with a more reflective and ancient tradition.
 This time will provide a midday office for students, faculty and staff nearly every Friday throughout the year.
 Each service will include prayers, psalms, Bible readings, and a faculty/staff reflection on the reading for the day.